Animation 2D Or 3D: That Is the Question

 2D animation can also work out to be expensive if multiple projects are to be completed simultaneously meaning that more than artist needs to be employed for the project.

 For projects requiring a high level of realism and continuity, 3D animation is a more accurate and cost and time-effective option.
 Due to its use of technologies such as motion capture and the flexibility of not having to re-draw characters and scenery, 3D will usually be a much less expensive than 2D.
-For projects such as films whereby a real-life celebrity is to be depicted, 3D animation (and in particular, the technique known as Fully Realistic 3D Animation) can be used to great effect.
+For projects such as films whereby a real-life celebrity is to be depicted, 3D animation (and in particular, the technique is known as Fully Realistic 3D Animation) can be used to great effect.

 For now, none of us can say what the future holds for animation but it’s safe to say that this multi-billion pound industry will only go from strength to strength, one frame at a time.